Florida Open Carry Ruling 2025: What You Need to Know

 Can I carry in a bar or nightclub?

-No. Firearms are banned in any part of a business licensed to serve alcohol for drinking on-site.
+No. Firearms remain prohibited in any portion of a business licensed to serve alcohol for on-site consumption.

-Can I carry at college or university campuses?
+Can I carry at schools or school events?

 Can I carry at a courthouse or government meeting?

-No. Courthouses, courtrooms, polling places, and government board meetings are all off-limits.
+No. Courthouses, courtrooms, polling places, and government board meetings remain prohibited locations.

 What about airports?

-You cannot carry inside passenger terminals beyond TSA checkpoints.
-Firearms must be checked in properly if you are flying.
+You cannot carry inside passenger terminals beyond TSA security checkpoints.
+Firearms must be properly checked if you are flying.

-What if I accidentally walk into a sensitive place?
+What if I accidentally walk into a prohibited location?

 Ignorance of the law is not a defense.
 You could still face arrest.
-Always know the rules before carrying.
+Always know where you can and cannot carry before doing so.

-If you or someone you care about is arrested under Florida’s gun laws — whether for open carry, concealed carry, or another firearm-related offense — you still have rights.
-And those rights are worth fighting for.
+If you or someone you care about has been arrested under Florida’s gun laws—whether for open carry, concealed carry, or another firearm-related offense—you have rights worth fighting for.

-At The Brancato Law Firm, P.A., attorney Rocky Brancato brings over 25 years of trial experience to every case.
-We do not take a position on whether new laws are “right” or “wrong.”
-Our job is to stand with you in court and fight back if your constitutional rights are violated.
+At The Brancato Law Firm, attorney Rocky Brancato brings over 25 years of trial experience to every case.
+We do not take a position on whether gun laws are “right” or “wrong.”
+Our job is to stand with you in court and fight back if your constitutional rights have been violated.

 What Our Clients Are Saying